 Starting the import process

-To import Survey data from an Excel file, go to the Import tab and select the Survey data> Import data from Excel spreadsheet function.
-You can also import documents from an Excel spreadsheet on the Import tab from Excel spreadsheets.
-In principle, however, both calls lead to the same result.
+To import survey data from an Excel file, go to the Import tab and select the Survey data > Import data from Excel spreadsheet function.
+On the Import tab, you’ll also find the Documents from Excel Spreadsheet function.
+In principle both calls lead to the same result.

 Selecting import settings